ssentongojeddy/Myocarditis_COVID19/README.md

 # Myocarditis_COVID19
-This R code and data reproduce the meta-analysis for myocarditis risk in the COVID19 vaccinated and infected groups
+This R code and data reproduce the meta-analysis results for myocarditis risk in the COVID19 vaccinated and infected groups